esmbly/esmbly/docs/using-the-flow-transformer.md

 ```

 ## Running Esmbly
-Run Esmbly to output TypeScript to the `dist` directory.
+Run Esmbly to output TypeScript files to the `dist` directory.
 ```sh
 # Using Yarn:
 yarn run esmbly run